appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 npm install @appbaseio/reactivesearch-vue
 ```

+or

-If you're following this on Codesandbox.io, you should see something like this: https://codesandbox.io/s/lively-cdn-bxkom?file=/src/main.js
+If you're following this on Codesandbox.io, add dependency `@appbaseio/reactivesearch-vue` .

 ### Step 2: Register Components